- 10-09-2013, 08:38 AM #1

 It is useless in portrait mode, or it's very awkward at least.
 But a 13" iPad is likely not intended to be a tablet as we know.
 Instead, Apple probably sees that market as belonging to smaller devices (it's important to remember that 7"-8" tablets and phablets are cannibalizing the 10" tablet market thanks to their added convenience, and the make a larger tablet unnecessary).
 This opens up a space for a new category of device.
 Thin, light and ultra-portable like a tablet, but capable of replacing the function of a full PC.
 In other words, exactly what Surface tries to do.
 But if we accept that 10" tablets are no longer necessary thanks to their smaller cousins, then it makes sense to go larger for a device that's not meant to be a consumption tablet at all.

 I have to wonder if 13" isn't on the large side for being convenient as a tablet is supposed to be.
 The Surface Pro can only replace a desktop when it's docked at the desk, and then the screen size doesn't matter.
-But, this is Apple, and it will be sure to be a hit.Current lineup: Nexus 6 (primary device), Lumia 920, and Lumia 520.
+But, this is Apple, and it will be sure to be a hit.Current lineup: Nexus 6 (primary device) and Lumia 920.
+There are several others as well, but they come and go!

 So you're thinking os a more productive device like the RT/2, not so much like a Pro/2?
 What we do know is Apple will get praised for being the revolutionary company to first think about such a product lolNexus 5 -- Surface Pro 2